⏱️ 6 minute read

 Actual Revenue

-- Actual Revenue is defined as the earned value of the project, or the value of the work you and your team have put into the project.
-It is calculated using Time registered, rate and price of past expenses.
+Actual Revenue is defined as the earned value of the project, or the value of the work you and your team have put into the project.
+It's calculated using time registered, rate, and the price of past expenses.

-- If a team member registers time on a billable task, the time registered is multiplied by the rate that is associated to the role for person who has registered the time.
+If a team member registers time on a billable task, the time registered is multiplied by the rate associated with the role of the person who registered the time.

-- Past expenses are the expenses within a project, dated prior to current date that are billed to the client.
-Therefore, the price of billable expenses that occurred in the past are part of actual revenue.
+Past expenses are expenses within a project, dated prior to the current date, that are billed to the client.
+The price of billable expenses that occurred in the past is therefore part of Actual Revenue.

 - Time registered = 10h